by Texas Homesteader ~

 Sounds simple enough, right?

 But DANG if I follow those directions my rice is always over-cooked and mushy.
 I’m really not sure what the difference is.
 Maybe minerals in our water?
-Maybe the heat of my gas stove?
+Maybe the heat of the burners on my gas stove?
 Swamp gas from Venus?
 I’m not sure.

 I’ve included the standard rice-cooking directions in my recipe below.